vvoronin/uuid/README.md

     uuid.RegisterGenerator(GeneratorConfig{
         Id: func() uuid.Node{
             // My Node Id
-            // If this retyurns nil a random one will be generated },
+            // If this returns nil a random one will be generated },
     })